max-geller/max-geller/README.md

 Construction professional by day, and software enthusiast by night.
 Based in  Phoenix, AZ 🌵.

-Working as an Electrical Preconstruction Manager in the construction industry, I harness the power of data anlytics to enhance project cost estimation and the analysis of historical construction cost data.
-GitHub is a place to showcase my passion for coding and its potential to improve the modern, data-driven construction landscape.

 #### Development Interests:
 - Developing tools to optimize construction cost estimation
 - Optimizing historical project cost archival and analysis for data-driven insights